 The scheme specifically aims to help older people who:

 - Live alone and are unable to get out of the house

 - Have no one who is able to spend quality time with them

-Many people who use our Befriending Scheme have physical health problems which have been one of the causes of their isolation.
+Many people who use our Befriending Service have physical health problems which have been one of the causes of their isolation.